Our top picks from Netflix, Stan, Disney+ and Amazon Prime Video.

 Amazon Prime Video

-It comes to Amazon Prime Video on Tuesday September 8.
+It premieres on Prime Video on Tuesday October 6.

-It comes to Amazon Prime Video on Friday September 18.
+It comes to Prime Video on Thursday October 15.

-It comes to Amazon Prime Video on Tuesday September 25.
+It comes to Prime Video on Saturday October 17.

 Never miss a story.
 Sign up to Beat’s newsletter and you’ll be served fresh music, arts, food and culture stories three times a week.